Search This Blog

 -Fr892, J1066, 1865

-The amazing thing about this poem is that Emily herself could be one of the Girls referred to in it.
+The amazing thing about this poem is that Emily herself could be one of the children of fame it refers to.
 The proof, as they say, is in the pudding.
-In a kind of mind-bending recursivity, the existence of the poem validates it.
+In a kind of mind-bending recursivity, the poem validates itself by still existing.

-This achievement is made even more remarkable in the sense in which this poem seems to know its own fate.
+The achievement of this poem is made even more remarkable in the sense in which it seems to know its own fate.
 It doesn’t surprise me that Dickinson knew this about herself, but it’s still uncanny.
-It’s like Babe Ruth pointing to the bleachers and in the fifth inning of Game 3 of the 1932 World Series before hitting the game winning home run to deep center field.
+It’s like Babe Ruth pointing to the bleachers in the fifth inning of Game 3 of the 1932 World Series before hitting the game winning home run to deep center field.

 “Called Shot” by Robert Thom

-I think there are hundreds of Dickinson lines that are good enough that they would be remembered even as fragments.
-Dickinson shares this in common with another's of Fame's Girls, Sappho.
-Sappho's poetry had such a golden aura that even the few fragments we have of it are redolent of the eternal.
+There are hundreds of Dickinson lines that would be remembered even if they just came down to us as fragments.
+Dickinson shares this in common with another of Fame's Girls, Sappho.
+Sappho's poetry has such an aura to it that the few fragments of it we have feel eternal.

 I found an article online by David Lehman in which he talks about a poetry contest in which poets were asked to use these lines as the first two of a quatrain.
 Lehman writes,